As the name implies, it is a disease after eating contaminated food (even if the food does not look or smell bad).

 You should speak to your doctor immediately if your symptoms progress to a more severe state, including:

 A fever of 101.5 degrees Fahrenheit or higher (which can cause other symptoms, such as dizziness or blurred vision).

 - Not being able to urinate a lot.

 - Diarrhea that lasts more than three days

 - Blood in your diarrhea or stools.

 Don’t take the symptoms lightly.
-If at any time you are concerned or have questions about what you are experiencing, seek the advice of a medical professional immediately.
+If you are concerned or have questions about what you are experiencing at any time, seek the advice of a medical professional immediately.

 Signs of food poisoning.
 Key points.